Primary

 For maximum hamstring growth, combine seated leg curls (stretched position) with lying leg curls (shortened position) and Romanian deadlifts (hip extension).
 This three-movement approach targets all hamstring functions and positions.

-Want Seated Leg Curl in your program?
+See where Seated Leg Curl fits in your weekly plan

 Sit in machine with back against pad.